 If a video contains both music and speech, the music should not be louder than the spoken text because that would necessitate the viewer to constantly reach for the volume control, turning it down each time the music starts and turning it up every time the speech begins.
 In general, any kind of external material or clip included in a video should be balanced with the rest of the video in terms of sound volume.

 Speak at a normal speed.
 Do not rattle and then arrogantly write in the comment section, "You can play it at three-quarter speed if it goes too fast for you".
 The mere fact that such advice is needed betrays that viewers do not want to hear you rattle to begin with.
 Also, and as you know very well, you recorded the video at your normal talking speed, edited out all the natural speaking pauses, and accelerated it in a video editor to create the impression that you are a really quick-minded person.

 Refrain from using abbreviations or idiomatic (non-literal) expressions.
 You may assume that everyone knows them just because you know them, but that is not so and results from involuntary and unaware projection of your own mind contents on all others.
 In actuality, abbreviations and idioms tend to be known to a much smaller circle of people than you think, while your videos can be seen by the entire world population, many of whom have no clue what you are rambling about but are intelligent enough to understand what you are saying if only you speak in proper literal language.

 Include no third-party-sponsored material or hidden third-party advertising; if you want to make money, sell your own work.

-If you include explicit, open, recognizable third-party advertising, it should constitute no more than two percent of the duration of your video.
+If you include explicit, open, recognizable third-party advertising ("paid promotion") it should constitute no more than two percent of the duration of your video.
 That is the maximum amount of advertising that is still bearable.
 And of course, under no circumstance should advertisements sound louder than the rest of the video.
-If you allow YouTube/Google to place advertisements in your video, you have no control over their durations, so draw your conclusions and abstain from "monetizing" your channel.
+If you allow YouTube/Google to place advertisements in your videos, you have no control over their durations, so draw your conclusions and abstain from "monetizing" your channel.
 Yes, YouTube puts advertisements in videos even if you do not monetize your channel nowadays, but that is bad practice and as an ethical video maker you should not want to be responsible for that or profit from it.

 Include no links to other videos of yours inside the present video, unless possibly at the end of it, and even then very briefly; you must want people to keep watching the current video to the end, not to leave halfway to watch another one.
 If you have so little confidence in your videos that you want to encourage people to leave halfway, then you should not be making videos altogether.